 The large paddle brush is an excellent hair brush for long and/or thick hair.
 Due to the large surface of the brush, the brush distributes the natural oils in the hair, from root to tip.

-In general, it’s not recommended to brush curly, dry hair too much, but when you occasionally do need to brush your hair, choose a smaller hair brush or comb, and choose a hairbrush with slightly more rigid bristles.
+In general, it’s not recommended to brush curly, dry hair too much, but when you occasionally do need to brush your hair, choose a smaller hair brush or a wide-tooth comb with slightly more rigid bristles.
 That way you prevent brushing out the curls out of the hair, but rather provide the curls with the lift they need

 Short to medium hair or fine hair?